zachjjohns/emojional-starter/README.md

 ## Submission - Round 1

-**At or before noon**, push your code to your GitHub repository and deploy to GH pages.
+**At or before 11:30**, push your code to your GitHub repository and deploy to GH pages.
 Complete the provided submission form in your channel to share your work with us.

-## Submission - Pair Challenge

-You will not submit your work, instead a short reflection on your process!

 ## Workflow